Bicycle painting products Online

 - Degrease the bicycle: Use a car body wipe or a bicycle degreaser.

-- Remove existing paint: To remove the paint, use the 80 grit sandpaper or rough sponge.
+- Remove existing paint: To remove the paint, use 80-grit sandpaper or a rough sponge.
 Keep going until you have a nice smooth surface.
 However, if you do have a carbon fiber frame, take care not to scrape too deep.
 In this case, it would be best to leave a slight amount of paint on the surface.
 Also, if you come across dents or stress marks, then fill it in with a Bondo or knifing putty immediately.

 - Positioning the bike: Before you start the painting process, make sure you hang the bicycle by the head tube.
 This will help prevent the paint from clogging the bottom bracket.
 A simple tool like a coat hanger would do.

 - Apply a primer: Usually, you should spray from about 20cm from the surface area.
 The best thing to do is to apply multiple thin coats of paint.
 The best kind of primer is the one that also acts as a rust inhibitor.
 If you are painting on an aluminum frame, then make sure you have a special primer that will prevent the pores in the metal from affecting the paint job.

 - Dry time: let the frame dry for more than 24 hours.
-Make sure you that you do not touch the painted area of the frame and that it is not exposed to any dirt or dust.
+Make sure that you do not touch the painted area of the frame and that it is not exposed to any dirt or dust.

 - Sandpaper: Once again, you will have to sandpaper the frame with 220-grit sandpaper or rough sponge.
 Keep going until you have a smooth surface area.